 Tiny Talks is an interview series with Tiny Spoon’s talented contributors.
-This week we spoke with Ashley Mezzano from our tenth issue.
+This week we spoke with Brice Maiurro from our thirteenth issue.

 Tiny Spoon: What kindles your creativity?